Hedging with physical or cash settlement under transient multiplicative price impact

 \section{Superhedging by geometric dynamic programming}

-In this section, we formulate the superhedging problem for non-covered options as a stochastic target problem.
-We prove a geometric Dynamic Programming Principle (DPP) for the control problem whose value function will be characterized subsequently.
-Notably, we are going to show that a DPP holds with respect to suitably chosen coordinates, which correspond to modified state processes describing the evolution of \textit{effective} price and impact levels that would result from an immediate unwinding of the risky asset holdings by the large trader.
-With respect to these new effective coordinates, we will characterize the value function of the control problem as a viscosity solution to a partial differential equation, cf.~\eqref{eq:pricing pde bounded f} and \eqref{eq:pde const lambda} in \cref{sec:The pricing PDEs}, that is the pricing pde generalizing the (frictionless) Black-Scholes equation.
+We formulate the superhedging problem as a stochastic target problem and prove a geometric Dynamic Programming Principle (DPP) for the control problem whose value function will be characterized.
+Notably, it will show that a DPP (\cref{thm:GDPP}) holds with respect to suitably chosen coordinates, which correspond to modified state processes describing the evolution of \textit{effective} price and impact levels that would result from an immediate unwinding of the risky asset holdings by the large trader.
+With respect to these new effective coordinates, we will characterize the value function of the control problem as a viscosity solution to a partial differential equation, cf.~\eqref{eq:pricing pde bounded f} and \eqref{eq:pde const lambda} in \cref{sec:The pricing PDEs}, that is the pricing PDE generalizing the (frictionless) Black-Scholes equation.